vaibhav276/portfolio/content/projects/alternative-remedies-insomnia/behind-the-scenes/index.md

 ---
-title: 'Alternative Remedies for Insomnia'
+title: "Alternative remedies for Insomnia: Behind the scenes"
 date: 2024-02-13T18:19:48+05:30
-image: alternative-remedies-insomnia/images/thumbnail.jpg
-tags:
- - personal-project
- - d3
-time-spent: 25h
 pagetype: article-page
+listitem: false
 ---
 I was intrigued by this topic because few years back I read a book about sleep and was totally sold on the importance of sleep hygiene.